 If you have time, drive down to the dam itself and the nearby ruins of the Bryntail Lead Mine Buildings.

 You’ve made it to Snowdonia National Park!
 Dolgellau is one of the biggest towns in Snowdonia, but it’s still pretty small, with a population of just 2,600!
-However, it makes an ideal stopping point on your Wales road trip, with plenty of accommodation and food options.
+However, it makes an ideal stopping point, with plenty of accommodation and food options.

-Looking at the map, it makes most sense to plan your road trip from Dolgellau to Beddgelert then Llanberis, then from Llanberis to Betws-y-Coed and on to Llandudno via the A470.
+Looking at the map, it makes the most sense to drive from Dolgellau to Beddgelert, then Llanberis, then from Llanberis to Betws-y-Coed and on to Llandudno via the A470.

 However, this skips a particularly stunning section of the A470 between Dolgellau and Betws-y-Coed.
 So if you have time to do the same weird order as I did, it’s well worth it!
 Here’s what to look out for as you drive: